albruevich/QuestReader_Electron/README.md

 The project is written in **TypeScript**, running inside **Electron**.

-It was created as an experiment in transferring a production-style quest system from Unity into a desktop JavaScript stack.
+It was designed as a standalone desktop application for interactive text quests with a flexible data-driven architecture.

 The project can be used: